Why A Website Is Important For Your Business:

 The first step, of course, is an initial conversation determining whether you need a website, and then establishing if we’d be a good fit for each other.
 This includes me learning about your business and what you’re trying to achieve with your website.
 After you commit to the project, a down payment and signing of a project agreement is required.
 Once the project is underway, we’ll discuss things more in depth to narrow the vision.
 My job is then to develop a plan to bring that vision to life.

 Hopefully the above information provides some insight into this process.
-If you’d like to hire me or receive a price quote for a website design, just click the “Get A Quote” button below.
-This will bring you to my “website project” form.
-After you fill that out, I’ll reply back with a proposal that includes pricing options.
-If you’d rather discuss things over the phone, you can contact me here.
+If you’d like to hire me or receive a price quote for a website design, I ask that you please spare a few minutes and fill out my project questionnaire here.
+That link will bring you to my “website project” form.
+After submission of the form I’ll look over the information you’ve shared and provide you with a proposal that includes pricing options.
+If you’d rather discuss things over the phone or have some questions for me, you can contact me here.
+Please note: if you’re in need of web services that are outside of my wheelhouse, I may be able to refer you to another designer who may be a better fit.

 Ready to get started?